sgomber/monotonic-neural-networks/README.md

     as the monotonicity enforcing one.
 The monotonic training process efficiently optimizes the problem by reducing both losses at the same time, thus giving us monotonic functions with good accuracy!

+    Once the training is done, the trained model will be saved (with appropriate timestamp in the model file name) in the same folder as the loaded model (for e.g. ```model_mon_20221207-02:08:20.h5``` in the example below)

+    ```bash
+    (monotonic-nn) sgomber@Shauryas-MacBook-Pro monotonic-neural-networks % ll data/boston_house_pricing
+    total 192
+    -rw-r--r--  1 sgomber  staff  18200 Dec  3 23:06 model.h5
+    -rw-r--r--  1 sgomber  staff  35368 Dec  7 02:08 model_mon_20221207-02:08:20.h5
+    -rw-r--r--  1 sgomber  staff   7415 Dec  3 00:26 testing_data.csv
+    -rw-r--r--  1 sgomber  staff  29418 Dec  3 00:26 training_data.csv
+    ```

 # References

 1. [Akhil Gupta, Naman Shukla, Lavanya Marla, Arinbjörn Kolbeinsson, and Kartik Yellepeddi.